How to get rid of warts?

 • cause inflammation,

-• do not resolve despite using over-the-counter products for several weeks.
+• do not improve despite using over-the-counter products for several weeks.

 Consultation with a specialist should also be considered by: